 Archival Inkjet print (made by KZG pro lab in Brussels)

-Profits will go towards my friends and families in Cuba.
+Profits will go towards my friends and families in Havana.
 They need it!

 Cuba is not breaking the news today but the country is going through a severe economic crisis, aggravated by the coronavirus pandemic that forced authorities to close the borders and lose one of its few sources of income: tourism.